Beyonder016/lvh-test/README.md

 # 🫀 LVH Detection from Chest X-Rays

 This Streamlit app detects **Left Ventricular Hypertrophy (LVH)** on chest X-ray images and uses Grad-CAM to highlight the regions influencing the prediction.
-Upload an image to see the model's classification and attention map side by side.
+Upload an image to see the model's classification and attention map side by side..

 ---